 - UK's Advertising Standards Authority banned major brand campaigns for unsubstantiated environmental claims

-- EU Green Claims Directive and FTC Green Guides prohibit vague terms like "eco-friendly" without specific evidence
+- EU Green Claims Directive and FTC Green Guides prohibit vague terms like "eco-friendly" without specific supporting evidence

 - 88% of "Evangelist" consumers say they'd stop purchasing from brands caught greenwashing

-Authenticity and Transparency
+Authenticity and transparency

 - Avoid broad terms; use specific, verifiable statements backed by data